 Different Types of Abortion Procedures

-Finding yourself in an unexpected pregnancy can produce a flurry of questions.
-But remember, you do have options!
-When considering those options, it is important to get accurate information so that you feel comfortable in your understanding of each of those options.
-These options include: abortion, adoption, and parenting.
+Receiving a positive pregnancy test result when pregnancy was not in your plans can produce many questions.
+When exploring those questions, it is important to get accurate information so that you feel comfortable and truly understand your options which include: abortion, adoption, and parenting.
 If you’re considering abortion, you should know that there are different types of abortion.

 Surgical Abortion

 The most well-known form of abortion is surgical abortion, also known as suction curettage abortion.
 This procedure, performed in the first and second trimesters (between 5-23 weeks), involves a physician using suction to empty the uterus.
-This procedure is 98% successful, with 2% of patients requiring further care post-op.
+This procedure is 98% successful, with 2% of patients requiring further care after the abortion procedure.
 The procedure is usually performed over one or two appointments, and usually takes at least 3-4 hours, possibly longer.

 It should be noted that there are risks involved with a surgical abortion procedure.
 Cervical injury or uterine perforation caused by the instruments used during the procedure can occur.
 There is also a risk of infection.
-Patients should expect cramping and pain during and after the procedure as well as bleeding after the procedure for up to two weeks.
+Patients should expect cramping and pain during and after the procedure as well as bleeding for up to two weeks after the procedure.

 Chemical Abortion

 Chemical (medical abortion/the abortion pill) abortions occur at home, using a combination of two medications, mifepristone and misoprostol.
-Mifepristone first halts the production of progesterone and then misoprostol causes contractions of the uterus to expel the contents.
+First, Mifepristone stops the production of progesterone (a hormone necessary to sustain a pregnancy) and then Misoprostol causes contractions of the uterus to expel the contents.
 This method is successful approximately 93-95% of the time.
 In situations where the procedure is not successful, patients may require an additional procedure known as suction curettage abortion.
-Chemical abortion may require two appointments with a physician, although these can be performed via telehealth from home.

 There are significant risks associated with chemical abortions.
 Most patients experience strong cramps and heavy bleeding.
 There is a possibility of an incomplete abortion and infection.
-Since this type of abortion takes place at home, there are no medical professionals present to provide oversight of care or intervention if needed.
+Since this type of abortion takes place at home, medical professionals are not present to provide care or intervention if needed.

 For More Information

 When considering an abortion, it is critical to understand your options as well as the risks and failure rates associated with each option.
-At PSC, we understand the significance of this decision and we prioritize your health and safety.
-Our dedicated medical team is committed to providing comprehensive support and care to help you navigate this decision.
-We encourage you to book an appointment or call (410) 784-4747 to receive a FREE medical consultation, critical health information, and a limited obstetrical ultrasound.
+At PSC, we understand the significance of this decision.
+Our medical team is committed to providing comprehensive support and care to help you navigate this challenging situation.
+We prioritize your health and safety and encourage you to book an appointment or call (410) 784-4747 to receive a FREE medical consultation, critical health information, and a limited obstetrical ultrasound.

 Previous